disha-pishavadia24/dishaTest/readme.md

 ## General Note

-I have used jquery UI for drad and drop items from left to right and right to left side, By default I have added items to the left side.
+Laravel version 6 with blade template and I have used jquery UI for drag and drop items from left to right and right to left side, By default I have added items to the left side.